auth0/docs/articles/product-lifecycle/product-release-stages.md

 ## End Of Life

 Features that reach this stage are removed from the platform.
-Continued use of these feature will likely result in errors.
+Continued use of these features will likely result in errors.

 For self-service subscribers, End of Life is subject to our [Identity Platform Terms of Service](https://auth0.com/legal/ss-tos).
 For enterprise customers, End of Life is subject to the Subscription Agreement, which you can view at [Legal](https://auth0.com/legal).